striglia/topic_modeling_intro/section_2/README.md

 Our goals for this section is to:

 1. You can use your own code from the last section or (if you prefer or did not finish) this section's pre-built code.
 2. Explore the first few businesses in the business_reviews list and think about how you'd categorize their content.
-What Yelp categories belong?
-Can you come up wtih any appropriate non-yelp categories?
+What Yelp categories best fit them?
+Can you come up wtih any appropriate non-yelp categories? (you might be interested in the list of [all categories](http://www.yelp.com/developers/documentation/v2/all_category_list))
 3. Implement your version of the `interesting_words` function and explore a few businesses with it. (hint: word frequency is a good start, but probably not all that matters!)
 4. How well can you (manually) guess the categories for these businesses?
 What process are you using in your head?